 The genus, Brugmansia Pers., was named and described as such by Christiaan Hendrick Persoon in Synopsis Plantarum in 1805.

-Plants of the World Online lists 7 species in the Brugmansia genus (as of 1-11-21 when I am updating this page).
+As of 12-18-21 when this page was last updated, Plants of the World Online lists 7 species in the Brugmansia genus.
 It is a member of the plant family Solanaceae with 100 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 Brugmansia… Angel Trumpets… Once you have grown Brugmansia, or maybe even seen one in flower, you get this deep sense of awe.
 I bought my first Brugmansia from an Ebay seller in the spring of 2009.
 I think there were six named plants but I don’t remember.
 The tags were not readable so I am not sure what species they were.
 I will never forget the evening I went outside and this smell filled the air.
 It was the Angel Trumpets.